 During this corrective process the pores of the leather are sealed.
-This means the leather is easier to clean and doesn’t absorb oils and moisture.
-It means that patina takes a much longer time to develop.
-It also means that there’s also no breathability with top grain.
+This means the leather can be easier to clean and doesn’t absorb as much oils and moisture.
+It also means that patina can take longer time to develop and there’s less breathability compared to full grain.

-Some folks consider top grain less durable than full grain because of the sanding during the correcting process.
-It is arguable, but in my research, I haven’t found any durability issues with top grain and I think the jury is still out on this.
+Some folks consider corrected grain less durable than full grain because of the sanding during the correcting process.
+It's a weak argument, and in my experience, I haven’t found any durability issues with corrected grain.

 Smooth Corrected Grain

 These types of top grain leathers are popular with formal shoes and can be buffed to an eerie and glass-like appearance.

 Usually an imitation print is stamped over top using a plating press using high heat and pressure.
 Some top grains have leather grain texture printed on top after it’s been sanded away.

 Other types of embossing include pebble, hair cell, exotic and man-made.